From your bong to your broomstick, the possibilities of using cannabis in your Witchcraft are limitless.

 Perhaps the most infamous usage of cannabis in magic is its inclusion in the famed Witch’s Flying Ointment.
 In this, Witches blended cannabis with other mind-altering substances.
 Opium poppies, morning glories, datura, belladonna, and nightshade all might be found in this blend.
 Mixed with butter or lard, witches could smear the concoction on their broomsticks and “ride,” flying off in ecstatic, orgasmic bliss.

 Modern witches can replicate this by blending cannabis with small amounts of other entheogens like ayahuasca, cyanescens (magic mushrooms), and of course opium poppies.
 For an entirely legal version, cunning folks can create a weed blend with blue lotus, wild asparagus root, and mugwort.
 Make a tincture or decoction from your herbal blend and mix it with coconut oil for a bewitching lube to help you open up and push into the Universe with lust and love.

-But the act of smoking weed can be Witchcraft itself!
+The act of smoking weed can be Witchcraft itself!

 Do you like to work with crystals?
 The next time you’re having a puff while studying sacred texts or reading tarot, try smoking a sativa that enhances concentration through a pipe made of lapis lazuli, a stone known for facilitating intellectual activity, augmenting learning, and improving memory.
-You can also keep crystals with your weed, or use fruit or vegetables with magical connotations as pipes: apples for love spells, cucumbers before attempting dream or astral work, and potatoes and other root veggies for grounding energy after a ritual.
+You can also keep crystals with your weed or prerolls.

+Utilize fruit or vegetables with magical connotations as pipes.
+Apples for love spells, or cucumbers before attempting dream or astral work.
+Carrots, potatoes and other root veggies for grounding energy after a ritual.

 Last but not least, smoking from a bong or bubbler is a unique way for weed witches to commune with all the elements.